aliceliangzhao/uxPortfolioAdvisor/README.md

 | Brave Search | 1 req/sec free | [brave.com/search/api](https://brave.com/search/api) → Get Started |
 | Serper | 2500 free credits | [serper.dev](https://serper.dev) → Sign up → API Key |

-### Step 4: Create .env and add your keys
+### Step 4: Create the configuration file and add your keys

-In Terminal, in the same folder, run:
+In the terminal, in the same folder, run

 ```
 cp .env.example .env
 ```

-This command creates your configuration file.
+This command creates your configuration file `.env`.

-Open the `.env` file in any text editor.
-Its content looks like this:
+Open this file in any text editor.
+It looks like this:

 ```
 ANTHROPIC_API_KEY=